-Some countries have the requirement that PhD students must publish at least one article in a refereed journal before being eligible to graduate.
-A refereed journal is a high caliber journal with a reputable board of scholars and a well-established publishing tradition.
+Some countries have the requirement that PhD students must publish at least one article in a referred journal before being eligible to graduate.
+A referred journal is a high caliber journal with a reputable board of scholars and a well-established publishing institution.

 Despite the importance of publishing in refereed journals, an article has to meet certain thresholds that include but not limited to a clear methodology, a sound theoretical apparatus with a neat analytic procedure and a good technical language acceptable to the journal in question.

 Most students and some researchers encounter challenges in their writing of articles that include identifying appropriate research design, research methodology, data management, data analysis using appropriate statistical softwares, information on the refereed journal to publish their work and writing skills among others.

 To bridge this gap, Indepth Research Services (IRES) provide research related services to masters and PhD students as well as researchers.

 IRES Support services for postgraduate (Masters and PhD) students who engage in research